zenoxs/tauri-appcenter-companion/README.md

 - **ac-companion_x.x.x_amd64.AppImage** for Linux
 - **ac-companion_x.x.x_amd64.deb** for Debian\* system

-First you need to create an API Token from your Appcenter account.
+Then you will need to create an API Token from your AppCenter account.
 This can be done in 2 ways:

 - From your Appcenter [account settings](https://appcenter.ms/settings/apitokens), **/!\\ remark** if you do so thee generated token will have access to all your apps.
 - From the settings of your app : https://appcenter.ms/orgs/{owner}/apps/{app-name}/settings/apitokens